GOcontroll/GOcontroll-Moduline/Moduline cheat sheet.md

 mmcli --list-modems --Show the list of modems to get the modem number

 mmcli -K --modem="modemnumber"  --Show the details of this modem

+### display strings as qr codes in the terminal
+qrencode -t ansiutf8 "string" or qrencode -t ansiutf8 < /path/to/file

+### mount the boot partition to update a kernel image or dtb
+mount /dev/mmcblk0p1 /path/to/mount